sktylr/sktylr/README.md

 I have a strong interest in server-side development, particularly in the fintech space.

-I am currently undertaking a Computer Science degree in Trinity College Dublin and am in my third year of studying.

 You can also find me on [LinkedIn](https://www.linkedin.com/in/sktylr).
 Feel free to reach out, I'm always open to new opportunities.

 My Github stats: